ampedandwired/bora/README.md

 ```

 Now run `bora apply example-uat` to create your "uat" stack.
+Bora will wait until the stack is complete (or failed),
+and return stack events to you as they happen.
 To get a full list of available commands, run `bora help`.

 Alternatively if you prefer using Rake, add this to your `Rakefile`: